hiteshjoshi1/microservice-docker-cart-example/README.md

 This is proof of concept application where I am trying to build a very basic Shopping cart using microservices, the main intent is to setup microservices properly.

+Due to work and life, this project has taken a back seat.
+If you want to contribute, feel free to shoot me a PR.

-What is achieved so far -
+What is done so far -

 1. Broken the monolith into smaller microservices.
 2. Externalized config to a seprate git repository.